-Managing storage space on a device that doesn’t have all that much of a storage capacity is a problem to start with.
+Managing storage space on a device that doesn’t have all that much of a storage capacity can be a problem.
 It’s doable, thanks to a lot of cloud services and the fact that you can back up everything to your PC or any other device.
 But when your iPhone starts saying that the storage is full when it’s not, that’s when things go south.
 This especially happens after system updates and, if you are affected by this problem, check the steps we provided below.
 They should help get rid of this annoying bug for good.

 My iPhone storage is full but it’s not